mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 297 - Syntactic Noise/readme.md

 It specifies which variables from the surrounding scope are accessible inside the lambda function.
 An empty capture clause [] means the lambda
-*does not capture* any variables from the surrounding scope.
+*doesn't capture* any variables from the surrounding scope.

 (): This is the parameter list.
 It defines the arguments the lambda function accepts.